prafullkulshrestha/work-samples/employer-api/README.md

 * The employees and departments tables are created under the employer schema, both the tables are seeded with some seed data in them.

 ## Assumptions
+* We don't need to implement any changes other than those specified in the requirements.
 * One department is associated with more than one employees
 * One employee is associated with one department only
+* Multiple records with the same firstName and lastName are allowed

 ## Prerequisite
 * Install Docker, I used version = 18.03.1-ce